yasarigno/Predictions_on_Energy_Consumption_in_Seattle/README.md

 ---
 ### PROJET-4
 ### Predictions of energy consumption of the city of Seattle in order to reach its goal of being a carbon neutral city in 2050.

+[Click here](https://yasarigno.github.io/folder/P4_support.pdf) for the presentation file of the project.

 ---

 <p align="center">